CSCfi/csc-user-guide/docs/support/tutorials/conda.md

 - can install software into multiple install roots, Conda environments
 - is primarily designed for single user usage

-Note, the term "Conda environment" relates to two somewhat separate concept.
+Note, the term "Conda environment" relates to two somewhat separate concepts.
 It can refer either or both of

 1. one of the user's conda software install root directories, and